Skip to content

 Procedures ❌ None ✅ CALL + APOC

-Deployment ✅ Embedded (pip) ⚠️ Service (Docker/VM)
+Deployment ✅ Embedded (pip install) ⚠️ Service (Docker/VM)

 Setup Complexity ✅ Zero config ⚠️ Configuration needed